UWCNuclear/Geant4Scintillator/README.md

     cd OpPhoton/src/
     gedit OpPhotonDetectorConstruction_EJ200.cc &

-To create a build directory:
+To create a build directory (the first time only):

     cd OpPhoton
     mkdir build